Twinkle49/Mood-Changer/Readme.md

-Here's a **README.md** for your Chrome extension:
-It includes an overview, installation steps, usage, and contribution guidelines. 🚀

----

 ### **Refreshing Mood - Chrome Extension**
 🌟 A Chrome extension that **helps improve your mood** by displaying **refreshing thoughts and activities** based on your current mood.